-- 1. To continue\the long-term sampling program (add reference to pProject C.4.a), to the extent possible, in those shark fisheries related to tunas and tuna-like species in Central America with the goal of improving data collection for assessing indicators of silky shark stocks. - 2.
-Members and Cooperating Non-Members (CPCs) shall prohibit retaining on board, transshipping, landing, or storing, in part or whole, carcasses of silky sharks (Carcharhinus falciformis) caught by purse-seine vessels in the IATTC Convention Area.
-CPCs shall require that their purse-seine vessels release live silky sharks whenever possible.
-However, if silky sharks are unintentionally caught and frozen accidentally as part during a fishing purse-seine vessel's operations, if the flag CPC's governmental authorities are present at the point of landing, the whole silky shark must be surrendered to them.
-If the flag CPC's governmental authorities are unavailable, the whole silky shark the vessel must surrender the whole silky sharks to the responsible governmental authorities at the point of landing.
-Silky sharks surrendered in this manner may not be sold or bartered, but may be donated for purposes of domestic human consumption.
-Silky sharks caughtsurrendered in this manner shall be reported to the Secretariat. - 3.
+- 1. To continue the long-term sampling program in those shark fisheries related to tunas and tuna-like species in Central America with the goal of improving data collection for assessing indicators of silky shark stocks. - 2.
+Members and Cooperating Non-Members (CPCs) shall prohibit retaining on board, transshipping, landing, or storing, in part or whole, carcasses of silky sharks (Carcharhinus falciformis) caught by purse-seine vessels in the IATTC Convention Area.- CPCS shall require that their vessels release live silky sharks whenever possible.
+However, if silky sharks are caught and frozen accidentally during a fishing vessel's operations, the vessel must surrender the whole silky sharks to the responsible governmental authorities at the point of landing.
+Silky sharks surrendered in this manner may not be sold or bartered, but may be donated for purposes of domestic human consumption. - 4.3.
 CPCs shall require all longline vessels whose fishing licences do not include sharks as a fishing target but catch sharks incidentally, to limit bycatch of silky sharks to a maximum of 20% of the total catch by fishing trip in weight.
 The 20% limit is set as an interim limit in the absence of data and scientific analysis on which to base conservation and management measures, and will be revised, based on recommendations by the scientific staff, once improved species-level catch and composition data are available.

+5.4.
 CPCs shall require their multi-species fisheries using surface longlines to limit the catch of silky sharks of less than 100 cm total length to 20% of the total number of silky sharks caught during the trip.